top of page

 A post-Woody Allen New Yorker's joke: "People don't brag about their therapists anymore; they share stories about their shamans and their weekend heart- and third-eye-opening ceremonies."

-You may be a Burner, a yogi, or a meditator.
-Or, like my good friend Ted, you can take long hikes in the wild (Theodore Fairhurst, Dare to Reach).
+You may be a mudded-up Burner, a yogi, or a meditator.
+Or, like my good friend Ted, you connect to your soul by taking long hikes in the wild (Theodore Fairhurst, Dare to Reach).
 Or you sweat, sing, and pray in Native American lodges.
-Or you take trips into the depths of the Amazon forest to be rocked by iccaros and expunge your demons.
+Or, like many in the Valley, you take trips into the depths of the Amazon forest to be rocked by iccaros and expunge your demons.

 Unless you want to escape as a contemplator, you must stay grounded and find ways to help move the needle in the material world with humility.